SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

             }
     >>> ACCESS DENIED

 If either value is ``false``, the overall expression will also be ``false``, as shown above.
-In fact, if the *first* value is false, the second value won't even be checked, as it can't possibly make the overall expression equal ``true``.
+In fact, if the *first* value is false, the second value won't even be checked, because it can't possibly make the overall expression equal ``true``.
 This is known as *short-circuit evaluation*.

 Logical OR
 ~~~~~~~~~~